MayPhoo-tech-2020/MultimediaBlogPost/README.md

-Apologies for the confusion!
-Here's the `README.md` file in markdown format for your already created Spring Boot project:

----

 # Spring Boot Blog Post CRUD Backend

 This is a Spring Boot application for managing blog posts, including full CRUD (Create, Read, Update, Delete) functionality.
 The project is built using **Spring Boot 3.3**, **Java 17**, and **MySQL 8.0**, and it is deployed on **AWS Elastic Beanstalk** and **AWS RDS**.